argoproj/argo-rollouts/docs/features/restart.md

 version, the application should not have to go through the entire BlueGreen or canary deployment process.
 The Rollout object supports restarting an application by having the controller do a rolling recreate of all the Pods in a Rollout without going through all the regular BlueGreen or Canary deployments.
-The controller kills one Pod at a time and relies on the ReplicaSet to scale up new Pods until all the Pods are newer than the restarted time.
+The controller kills up to `maxUnavailable` Pods at a time and relies on the ReplicaSet to scale up new Pods until all the Pods are newer than the restarted time.

 ## How it works